Doctor of Musical Arts (DMA)

 6. Language Proficiency

-- Wind Concentration - Diction proficiency in two of the three languages: French, Italian, or German.
+- Wind Concentration - Diction proficiency in one of the three languages: French, Italian, or German.

 - Choral and Orchestral Concentration - Diction proficiency in German, French, and Italian

 - It is recommended that the diction requirement be met in the first three semesters of graduate work to facilitate research.